-In poetry, consonance is one of the prominent and frequently used poetic sound devices after alliteration, assonance and rhyme.
+In poetry, consonance is one of the prominent and frequently used poetic sound devices after alliteration, assonance, and rhyme.

-Consonance can also be considered as a form of assonance, which is the repetition of vowel sounds between words, but consonance on contrary follows the repetition of consonants sounds which is generally called consonance in American English.
+Consonance can also be considered as a form of assonance, which is the repetition of vowel sounds between words, but consonance on contrary follows the repetition of consonant sounds which is generally called consonance in American English.

 What is Consonance in Poetry?

-Consonance is the repetition of consonant sound in close proximity usually on the same or adjacent lines of a poem, often occurring at the end of the words but can appear anywhere in the words of poetry.
+Consonance is the repetition of consonant sounds in close proximity usually on the same or adjacent lines of a poem, often occurring at the end of the words but can appear anywhere in the words of poetry.